-Hike Homestead Trail at Red Top Mountain State Park, following the ultra-scenic banks of Lake Allatoona to beautiful lake views, and exploring a forest filled with fern and wildlife.
+Hike the Homestead Trail at Red Top Mountain State Park, following the ultra-scenic banks of Lake Allatoona to beautiful lake views, and exploring a forest filled with fern and wildlife.

-This is one ultra-scenic hike, winding and meandering along the finger-like contours of the Lake Allatoona shoreline.
+This is one ultra-scenic hike, winding and meandering along the finger-like contours of the Allatoona shoreline.
 It’s also the longest trail at Red Top Mountain State Park, offering a beautiful mix of stunning lake views and sun-dappled forest along a relatively moderate loop.
 The Homestead Trail explores quiet, glassy coves, wide-open views of the lake, and a whole lot of beautiful pine and hardwood forest along the way.

-From its trailhead, the five-mile Homestead loop hikes a mile north to Allatoona Lake, wandering through a forest filled with ferns, wildflowers, and wildlife.
+From its trailhead, the five-mile Homestead loop hikes a mile north to Lake Allatoona, wandering through a forest filled with ferns, wildflowers, and wildlife.
 Reaching the lake’s shore, the hike begins a meandering 3.5-mile loop, rolling elevation and catching stunning view after view.
 And with plenty of shoreline access, it’s one of our favorite dog-friendly hikes in North Georgia, offering many chances for a mid-hike swim in the lake.

 Red Top Mountain Homestead Trail: the hike